RarelyCharlie/rarelycharlie.github.io/_howto/block-noni.md

 You cannot block Noni on an Apple iOS device.

-You cannot block Noni if you use the 7 Cups App.
+You cannot block Noni if you use the 7 Cups App on any kind of device.

 You cannot block Noni if you are a member or guest waiting for a listener.
 In this case, type STOP to make Noni stop.

 ### What you need
-To block Noni, you need two things:
+To block Noni, you need to install two things in this order:

 1. First install [Tampermonkey](http://tampermonkey.net/) in your web browser.